skierpage/json_array_table_viewer/README.md

 A simple, single-file web application for viewing and exploring JSON data in a tabular format.
 Load JSON from a URL, file, or clipboard, and view arrays as sortable, filterable tables.

+Claude Code built this for me when I got frustrated trying to find a Genesis GV60 car.
+Genesis' web site filters a big JSON array of vehicles, but limits what I can search on.

 ## Features

 - **Multiple Data Sources**